+Conlcusions:

+Keep three fullpower modes, see comments below

 HW is right that a change to 38.213 would be needed to align with a 3-mode structure, but that is a consequence of Note 1, where it was left to RAN2 to decide to merge to 1 parameter or not.

 The needed changes to 38.213 are shown below.
 Looking at 213, it looks more clear to have 3 modes and one parameter, since there are 3 sub-bullets describing 3 power scaling behaviors.
 Using two parameters and not providing one of them as a way of indicating the third mode is doable, but somewhat confusing.
 This again is why there is the Note 1, and Note 2 saying that there is a third operation mode.